Contactless Bank cards

 Please check if you are using an EZ-Link NFC SIM card in your mobile device.
 Using mobile payment with EZ-Link NFC SIM card may result in transit devices detecting more than one payment mode, and you may be denied entry or exit.
 You may also incur multiple charges.
 If you are not sure if you have an EZ-Link NFC SIM card, please check with your telecommunications service provider.

-*Refer to Qns 2 and 3 in the “Introduction to SimplyGo Contactless Bank Cards” section for cards accepted and not accepted in public transit for fare payments
+*Refer to Qns 2 and 3 in the “Introduction” section for cards accepted and not accepted in public transit for fare payments

 Some mobile device models or mobile payment modes may not be accepted at our fare readers.
 If your mobile payment is not accepted, please contact your mobile payment provider for further assistance.